Rivals, Florent

 Short biography

 After my graduate degree in Biology, I obtained my PhD in Prehistory from the University of Perpignan in 2002.
-In 2004, I completed a postdoc at the American Museum of Natural History and in 2005, I was awarded a fellowship from the Humboldt Foundation at the Universität Hamburg (Germany).
+In 2004, I completed a postdoc at the American Museum of Natural History and in 2005, I received a fellowship from the Humboldt Foundation at the Universität Hamburg (Germany).
 I was appointed ICREA Junior Researcher (2007 to 2012) at the Institut Català de Paleoecologia Humana i Evolució Social and since 2013, I am ICREA Research Professor at the same institution.
 I am principal investigador of a coordinated research project on Neanderthal behaviour and paleoecology funded by the Ministerio de Ciencia e Innovación.
-I also participate in various national and international projects (COST Action, Palarq, ERC).
-I am co-director of the excavations of the Toll and Teixoneres caves.
-I have supervised six PhD dissertations and five Master thesis.
-To date, I have published more than 140 papers in peer-reviewed journals (first author in 50 of them).
+Additionally, I am involved in several national and international projects (COST Action, Palarq, ERC).
+I co-direct the excavations of the Toll and Teixoneres caves and I have supervised six PhD dissertations and five Master thesis.
+To date, I have authored more than 150 papers in peer-reviewed journals, serving as the first author in 50 of them.

 Research interests